SCENE 01 / WIRELESS AUDIO SYSTEMS

 How do you handle frequency coordination in South Africa?

-We manage frequency coordination according to South African RF regulations (ANFR).
-This includes spectrum scanning at your locations, coordination with other productions sharing venues, and ensuring compliance with licensed frequency bands.
-We handle the technical complexity so your production stays legal and interference-free.
+Here is what that looks like on the ground.
+We manage frequency planning according to South African RF rules (ANFR).
+This has range scanning at your locations, planning with other shoots sharing venues, and making sure compliance with licensed frequency bands.
+We handle the tech complexity so your production stays legal and interference-free.

 What lavalier microphones do you recommend?